 EASTERN OKLAHOMA IA, Oklahoma State.
-An Oklahoma State Type 2 Incident Management Team (Goeller) is assigned in Shawnee, OK.
+An Oklahoma State Type 2 Incident Management Team (Smith) is assigned in Shawnee, OK.
 The Team is assisting local, state, and federal jurisdictions with managing existing fires and initial attack in Oklahoma.
-Three fires for nine acres were reported.
+One fire for 162 acres was reported.
 Acres, structure losses and costs represent cumulative fire activity to date for the response area.

 CHICKEN ROAD, Oklahoma Division of Forestry.
 This fire is on private land four miles northwest of Kenwood, OK in hardwood litter.
-Active fire with running, spotting and flame lengths up to 14 feet was observed.
+No new information was reported.

 SOSBY MOUNTAIN, Oklahoma Division of Forestry.
 This fire is on private land one mile north of Gore, OK in hardwood litter.
-Running, spotting and torching were reported.
-Structures are threatened.
+No new information was reported.

 WEST POST OAK, Texas Forest Service.
 This fire is on private land 14 miles northeast of Paris, TX in timber and grass.
-Moderate fire behavior was observed.
+No new information was reported.
+This will be the last report unless new information is received.

 LAST YEAR, Florida Division of Forestry.
 This fire is on private land 6 miles east of Sebring, FL in muck, brush and grass.
 No new information was reported.
+This will be the last report unless new information is received.